 The very first piece in the exhibition, Jacques Carelman’s large-scale 1975 installation Le Diamant, serves as a warning of the wonders to come.
 It is a rock-mounted prism enclosing a freakish assortment of figures and objects, moving by mechanical means.
 However it is not a product of the artist’s imagination, but of Roussel’s; Carelman is merely transcribing, rendering a descriptive passage in Roussel’s Locus Solus as literally as possible.

 Roussel’s writings initially appeared as vanity publications which sold in miserably small quantities.
-The Surrealists were the first of several 20th century avant-garde movements which passed Roussel’s vividly obtuse books to each other like samizdat.
+The Surrealists were the first of several 20th century avant-garde movements that passed Roussel’s vividly obtuse books to each other like samizdat.
 While grateful for their interest, Roussel felt little kinship with Breton and his cohorts and kept his distance.

 Locus Solus illustrates how surprisingly conventional Roussel’s tastes were.
-His holy trinity of literary heroes – Pierre Loti, Jules Verne, Victor Hugo – were names which wouldn’t have been out of place on any bourgeois bookshelf of the era.
+His holy trinity of literary heroes – Pierre Loti, Jules Verne, Victor Hugo – were names that wouldn’t have been out of place on any bourgeois bookshelf of the era.
 When Roussel wanted his works illustrated, he ignored the Surrealist artists who craved his patronage and turned instead to stolid academician Henri-Achille Zo (although in Roussel’s typically eccentric fashion he used a detective agency as an intermediary).
 Zo’s vigorously hatched Boy’s Own-style illustrations appear highly subversive when applied to Roussel’s delirious scenarios (a dissonance later exploited by Glen Baxter), but Roussel had no such sedition in mind.

 Playbills and cast photos allude to one of the strangest byways of Roussel’s career.
 His unrequited yearning for the boulevard’s approval and wilful refusal to acknowledge his writings’ rarefied, niche appeal led him to stage his written works.
 A glance at the original novel of Impressions d’Afrique, as anti-theatrical as the Marquis de Sade’s Philosophy in the Boudoir, should have been sufficient to scare anyone off.
 It contains no dialogue and endless descriptive lunacy like the following passage: “Claude retained his human body but his head turned into a wild boar’s.
 Three objects of different weights, an egg, a glove and a wisp of straw, began jumping from his hands, which uncontrollably and continually tossed them in the air and caught them again.
 Like a juggler who, instead of commanding his knickknacks, was at their mercy, the wretched fellow ran in a straight line, prey to a kind of dizzying magnetic pull.”